 With the job market humming along at a dizzying clip and decades-low unemployment hovering under 4%, it’s a job seekers’ market out there.
-Companies of all sizes, across all industries and every corner of the globe, are affected.
-According to ManpowerGroup’s 2018 talent survey, 45% of global employers are concerned about hiring talent with the skills they need.
-Add to this, that a full 66% of younger workers plan to leave their current jobs by 2020.
+Companies of all sizes, across all industries and in every corner of the globe, are affected.
 If you’ve been finding it hard to hire as of late, you are in good company.
+A full 66 percent of younger workers plan to leave their current jobs by 2020.

-So, what does this mean for businesses embarking on hiring talent?
-To start with, you’ll want to conduct an audit of your recruiting assets.
-More than simply your job rec, your recruiting assets span your entire operation, from your people to your brand.
-These are huge buckets encompassing many different factors.
+For businesses embarking on hiring talent, it’s important to conduct an audit of your recruiting assets across your entire operation, from your people to your brand.
 Your online and offline brand presence does a bang-up job distilling who you are and why you do what you do.
 You have a stellar recruiting team and happy employee advocates on the case.
-Have you considered your physical space?
-Your workplace is an extension of your brand and reflects how much—or little—you value your people.
+And then there’s your company’s physical space: Your workplace is an extension of your brand and reflects how much—or little—you value your people.

 Is your workspace an asset or a roadblock?